Automated Workflows: The First Step in Warehouse Automation

 A single item job order refers to the variety of items, not the number of items.
 In other words, you’re not picking one item (e.g., one orange).
 You’re picking a batch of the same item (e.g., 100 oranges).
 This sounds straightforward enough, but there are ways to optimize even single item job order picking (and packing!) within your warehouse.

-With a WMS, you can automate the process of picking single item job orders.
+With a warehouse management system, you can automate the process of picking single item job orders.
 Here’s an example for picking XYZ widgets:

 - Select an order (XYZ widget)